DavidTParks/dev-portfolio-2.0/content/blogs/planetscale-deployment-with-prisma.md

 pscale auth login
 ```

-Now that we are authenticated, let's create our two additional **development branches**:
+Now that we are authenticated, let's create our **development branch**:

 ```
 pscale branch create tutorial-db initial-setup

-pscale branch create tutorial-db shadow
 ```

 In two separate terminals, connect to each of these database branches using the following commands: